microsoft/BotFramework-WebChat/BUILD_SCRIPTS.md

 # Build scripts

-This article outline our design for build scripts.
+This article outlines the Web Chat build scripts design.

 ## Design requirements

-This section lists requirements for an efficient design of build scripts.
+This section lists the requirements for an efficient design of build scripts.
+The Web Chat code closely follows the guidelines below.

 ### Bootstrap scripts